Group Commit and Transaction Dependency Tracking

 MySQL uses a logical clock and commit order for transaction dependency tracking.
 (It also uses writesets, but more on that later.)
 The logical clock counts transaction as they’re written into the binary logs during the trx commit process.

 Transaction dependency tracking determines if transactions can execute in parallel.
-Logical clocks determines when transactions can execute in parallel, if they can.
+Logical clock determines when transactions can execute in parallel, if they can.

 One trx can depend on another for different reasons.
 The most common reason is conflicting locking intervals or writesets.
 But there are other reasons (like DDL statements) that cause transaction dependencies.
 For simplicity, this page use "depends" and "conflicts" synonymously because the end result is the same: dependent or conflicting trx cannot execute in parallel.